mnagdycnn/longer-permalinks/readme.txt

 == Description ==

 This plugin allows you to use longer URLs (permalinks), by allowing much more characters in your titles and slug.
-Done in a way that is future compatible as much as possible with future updates of WordPress core.
+The important is that this is done in a way that is future compatible future updates of WordPress core.
-There is a 200 characters limitation on WordPress core nowadays.
-This limit is raised to 3000.
+There is a 200 characters limitation on WordPress core nowadays and this limit is raised to 3000 with the plugin.
-Plugin is always extending only your current WordPress core code, even after core updates.
+Plugin is always extending the current WordPress core code - your long URLs are working even after WordPress core updates.
-Your long permalinks will now work.
 This plugin is really useful especially in non-latin slugs because of the required url escaping that increases the length of your permalinks a lot.

 = Features =
-* Uppon activation the available slug length (post title) will become 3000, allowing long permalinks.
+* Upon activation the available slug length (post title) will become 3000, allowing long permalinks.
-* Required functionality is automatically applied in your current core code (even after future WordPress updates).
+* Required functionality is automatically applied without changing WordPress core files.
+* Even after core updates, plugin will automatically apply required changes and keep your long URLs working.
 * Plugin requires at least MySQL 5.0.3

 == Installation ==